mirror/dd-wrt/src/router/openvpn/doc/man-sections/advanced-options.rst

   ::

      --show-gateway
+     --show-gateway IPv4-target
      --show-gateway IPv6-target

+  For IPv4 it looks for a 0.0.0.0/0 route, or the specified IPv4 address if the target can be parsed as an IPv4 address.
-  For IPv6 this queries the route towards ::/128, or the specified IPv6 target address if passed as argument.
+  For IPv6 this queries the route towards ::/128, or the specified IPv6 target address if the argument is an IPv6 address.

-  For IPv4 on Linux, Windows, MacOS and BSD it looks for a 0.0.0.0/0 route.
-  If there are more specific routes, the result will not always be matching the route of the IPv4 packets to the VPN gateway.
+  Adding a target is helpful for diagnostics to see if OpenVPN will do the right thing if there are more specific IPv4/IPv6 routes to a VPN server.

 Advanced Expert Options